-Team empowerment gives each member a say when the group is taking decisions.
+Team empowerment gives each member a say when the group is making decisions.
 This allows the team to organize and get things done.
-When a team is empowered, the hierarchy becomes flatter and the gap between the manager and the team members is reduced to the advantage of the project at hand.
+When a team is empowered, the hierarchy becomes flatter, and the gap between the manager and the team members is reduced, to the advantage of the project at hand.

 Team empowerment makes use of four distinct principles: